seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 With character too gross is writ on Juliet.

 **LUCIO**
-With child, perhaps? …
+With child, perhaps? ...

 **CLAUDIO**
-… Unhapp'ly, e'en so.
+...
+Unhapp'ly, e'en so.
-And the new deputy now for the duke—
+And the new deputy now for the duke---
 Which have, like unscour'd armour, hung by the wall
 So long that nineteen zodiacs have gone round
 And none of them been worn; and, for a name,